Master of Education in Special Education

 The application deadlines are July 1 (fall), December 1 (spring), and April 1 (summer).

-Note: Due to the strict requirements of a Kentucky teaching license, field experience and local in-person practicum, it is unlikely that teachers who live outside of Kentucky or outside of the United States will qualify to complete this licensure program.
+Out-of-State: Due to the strict requirements of a Kentucky teaching license, field experience and local in-person practicum, it is unlikely that teachers who live outside of Kentucky or outside of the United States will qualify to complete this licensure program.
 However, potential exceptions are handled on a case-by-case basis, and those who intend to complete this online program at UofL must contact our academic advisor prior to applying.
+For more information, please contact our academic advisor at email@example.com.

 For more information on the admission and application process, please contact our Online Learning Enrollment Counselor at 800.871.8635 or by email, firstname.lastname@example.org.